BerhanuBK/HIndex/README.md

-# PYTHON SOLUTION FOR LEETCODE H-INDEX PROBLEM
+### PYTHON SOLUTION FOR LEETCODE H-INDEX PROBLEM
-# This code finds the maximum citations of among an author articles
+#### This code finds the maximum citations among an author's articles

-This problem provided by Leetcode and stated briefly as follows.
+This problem is provided by Leetcode and stated briefly as follows.

     Given an array of integers citations where citations[i] is the number of citations a researcher received for their ith paper, return the researcher's h-index.